kopanicakova/kopanicakova.github.io/_pages/portfolio.md

 <span style="color:rgb(199, 21, 133, 0.75); font-size: 14px"> Related references: </span><br />
 <span style="font-size: 12px">
+[1] S. Gratton, A. Kopaničáková and Ph.
+L. Toint.
+Multilevel Objective-Function-Free Optimization with an Application to Neural Networks Training. <br />
-[1] A. Kopaničáková.
-On the use of hybrid coarse-level models in multilevel minimization methods. <br /> [2] A. Kopaničáková and R. Krause.
+[2] A. Kopaničáková.
+On the use of hybrid coarse-level models in multilevel minimization methods. <br /> [3] A. Kopaničáková and R. Krause.
 Globally Convergent Multilevel Training of Deep Residual Networks. <br />
-[3] F. Chegini, A. Kopaničáková, R. Krause, and M. Weiser.
+[4] F. Chegini, A. Kopaničáková, R. Krause, and M. Weiser.
 Efficient identification of scars using heterogeneous model hierarchies. <br />
-[4] A. Kopaničáková and R. Krause.
+[5] A. Kopaničáková and R. Krause.
 Recursive multilevel trust region method with application to fully monolithic phase-field models of brittle fracture. <br />
-[5] A. Kopaničáková, R. Krause, and R. Tamstorf.
+[6] A. Kopaničáková, R. Krause, and R. Tamstorf.
 Subdivision-based nonlinear multiscale cloth simulation. <br />
-[6] F. Chegini, A. Kopaničáková, M. Weiser, and R. Krause.
+[7] F. Chegini, A. Kopaničáková, M. Weiser, and R. Krause.
 Quantitative analysis of nonlinear multifidelity optimization for inverse electrophysiology. <br />
-[7] A. Kopaničáková and R. Krause.
+[8] A. Kopaničáková and R. Krause.
 Multilevel Active-Set Trust-Region (MASTR) Method for Bound Constrained Minimization. <br />
 </span>
 </body>